sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 # About this Manual
 This document provides general information on the implementation and functionality of Event and Alarm Framework in SONiC.
-Wherever CLI is specified, it is the CLISH cli that is referred; SONiC native (CLICK) CLI is not updated.
+Wherever CLI is specified, it is the CLISH cli that is referred - SONiC native (CLICK) CLI is not updated for this feature.

 # Scope
-This document describes the high-level design of Event and Alarm Framework feature.
+This document describes the high-level design of Event and Alarm Framework.
-It is not in the scope of this feature to update ANY of the applications to raise events and alarms.
+It is not in the scope of the framework to update ANY of the applications to raise events and alarms.

 # 1 Feature Overview